Path to Open Source

 - Core design and implementation

-Section titled “Phase 2: Service Integration (March 2024)”Focus: Validating through real-world service deployment.
+Section titled “Phase 2: Service Integration (Early 2024)”Q: How do we validate through real-world service deployment?

 The system was safely integrated into production by maintaining the existing system, applying dual writes, and gradually migrating read functionality after sufficient validation.